BrutalHex/ops-infra/possible-approaches.md

 # Introduction
 There are several factors to consider when choosing a technology stack that provides a comprehensive DBaaS (Database-as-a-Service) solution.
 For each aspect, multiple options are available.
 Below, I've highlighted a few key areas along with potential choices for each.
-This is not an exhaustive list—just a selection of some, relevant topics.
+This is not an exhaustive list—just a selection of some relevant topics.

 ## Cloud Hypercaler Options
 You can set up your Kubernetes clusters using one of the following approaches: